 Since 2010, the average unemployment rate in Singapore raised to 2.1 per cent.
-Thus, it is not surprising that Singapore’s employment growth is at its slowest since four years ago.
+Thus, it is not surprising that Singapore’s employment growth has been slowest since four years ago.

-In addition, fresh college graduates are facing difficult times to land full-time jobs.
-This pushes them to pursue further studies or look for part time jobs.
+In addition, fresh college graduates face difficult times to land full-time jobs.
+As a result, it pushes them to pursue further studies or look for part-time jobs in Singapore.

 Hotels and catering service providers are usually on the lookout for part time banquet servers.
 Unlike in a restaurant, they are assigned to accommodate all guests in an event.

 A banquet server’s duties may vary depending on the situation.
 Nonetheless, they must be able to focus on their job while circulating the room.

 A restaurant service crew is responsible for taking and serving orders.
 Also, they clean and set the table and handle the cash register if needed.